Ceebug/Pixelmoji/README.md

 > [!NOTE]
 > **Pixelmoji is *Client-side***<br>
 > This means that Pixelmoji does not need to exist on the server to run, and you can join any server with the mod enabled.
+(Assuming that the server allows the mod)

 ## Development